Frequently Asked Questions

 What is the league?

-The league started about 15 years ago to bring the exciting sport of water polo to the Seattle area.
+The league started in 1993 to bring the exciting sport of water polo to the Seattle area.
 It is comprised of teams from both the northern and southern sections of the Seattle summer swim league.
 The emphasis of the league is strictly on having fun, teaching skills and providing opportunities for enjoyable competition.

 Who is eligible to play?